ghattab/kidney-edge-detection/README.md

 ```
 cd kibo
 ll
-# Run make once to build the disparity executable
-make
 ```
-The directory contains all necessary script and test set 18 inside the folder sample_input.
+The directory contains all necessary scripts and test set 18 inside the folder sample_input.

 To start the whole processing pipeline run:
 ```